 Can I Cover Plants With Garbage Bags?

-If you want to use plastic over cloth coverings, then you can do that for extra insulation.
+You can cover plants with garbage bags if you put them over other coverings (such as row covers) to provide extra insulation.
 Just make sure to remove them when the temperatures go back up, to avoid suffocating the plants in the heat.

 You might also want to read my article on eco-friendly pots for plants.